-Based on the analysis of travel demand in the region to 2040, needs have been identified for transportation improvements and associated operations, maintenance, and rehabilitation.
-These needs require funding above and beyond assumed revenues included in the 2040 MTP/SCS.
-The total known unconstrained need for the Monterey Bay Area is more than \$22 billion.
+Based on the analysis of travel demand in the region to 2045, needs have been identified for transportation improvements and associated operations, maintenance, and rehabilitation.
+These needs require funding above and beyond assumed revenues included in the 2045 MTP/SCS.
+The total known unconstrained need for the Monterey Bay Area is more than \$25 billion.
+These projects and programs are not included in the 2045 MTP/SCS because funding has not been identified.
+As funding is identified then these projects may be moved from unconstrained to the constrained list.
+The Unconstrained projects are included in Appendix C.

-Sustainable Communities Strategy
+A Sustainable Communities Strategy

 The word "sustainable" is used in many contexts.
-In the case of this Plan it refers to the mandates arising from Senate Bill (SB) 375 to develop a Sustainable Communities Strategy.
+In the case of this Plan, it refers to the mandates arising from Senate Bill (SB) 375 to develop a Sustainable Communities Strategy.
 At the heart of SB 375 is the requirement to coordinate transportation investments with land use patterns such that the region makes informed decisions about where to invest the region's limited resources and simultaneously reduces greenhouse gases by providing more direct access to destinations as well as by providing alternative transportation options.
 This Plan is required to analyze where people are going and how they want to get there in order to build a transportation network that addresses the mobility and accessibility needs of the region.
-One strategy included in this Plan to achieve this is more focused growth in high quality transit corridors.
+One strategy included in this Plan to achieve this goal is more focused growth in high quality transit corridors.
 Another strategy in the Plan is to provide more travel choices as well as a safe and efficient transportation system with improved access to jobs and education for the region's residents.
-Additionally, the 2040MTP/SCS supports job creation through economic development, ensures the region's economic competitiveness through strategic investments in freight, and improves environmental outcomes for the region's residents by 2040.
+In addition, the 2045 MTP/SCS supports job creation through economic development, ensures the region's economic competitiveness through strategic investments in freight, and improves environmental outcomes for the region's residents by 2045.